 Explore Parvathi Valley: If you’re looking for some debaucherous night outs with the hippies of the West, head to Parvathi Valley.
 Some of the most popular towns around this place, where you also get a hot spring to relax and bathe are Kasol, Manikaran and Malana (this is by far the most popular and beautiful, but this town doesn’t have a hot spring).

-Camping in Parashar Lake: Ideal for camping and is easily accessible by road.
-The place is famous for a 13th-century pagoda-like temple, and a mystical floating island in Parashar Lake.
+Camping in Parashar Lake: Parashar is famous for a 13th-century pagoda-like temple, and a mystical floating island in Parashar Lake.
 Both have many legends associated with them.
-Though Parashar Lake is getting crowded with Indian tourists in the recent years, there are still many peaceful hideouts around, where you can camp and enjoy the serenity of the place.
+Though Parashar Lake is getting crowded with Indian tourists in the recent years, there are still many peaceful hideouts around where you can camp and enjoy the serenity of the place.

 Camping/Trekking in Chandratal: Located in the valley of Lahaul and Spiti, Chandratal is, by far, my favourite camping spot in Himachal.
-You can drive all the way to the many camping sites here, though driving conditions are amazingly poor, due to the high Himalayan range here.
-Trek to the Chandratal Lake, from the camping site, is a short walk, but if you explore a little further you’d find a cluster of big and small lakes surrounded by snow-capped mountains.
+You can drive all the way to Chandratal (or Chandra lake) through driving conditions are amazingly poor.
+The campsite at Chandratal is located around 2 km from the main lake, however, you can drive all the way up to the lake or trek for half an hour.
+Other than the main highlighted lake of Chandratal, if you explore a little further you can find a cluster of big and small lakes surrounded by snow-capped mountains.
 If you’re lucky you can even spot a snow-leopard or the much common brown bear here.

 Rainbow Gathering in Kheerganga: Kheerganga is a 14km trek from the nearest town of Barshaini, in Parvati Valley.
-Every year, in the month of May (dates differ) the place hosts a gathering of backpackers who come here from across the world.
-Here they camp, chill under the tranquillity of highland Himalayas, bathe in natural hot-spring and enjoy the company of a few dozen travellers who spark this place with their lively conversations.
-Remember to carry your own tent, because you won’t find any guest houses around here.
+Every year, in the month of May (though dates may slightly differ) the place hosts a gathering of backpackers who visit Kheerganga from across the world.
+They camp, chill under the tranquillity of the Himalayas, bathe in natural hot-spring and enjoy the company of a few dozen travellers who spark this place with their lively conversations.
+Remember to carry your own tent, because you won’t find any guest houses around in Kheerganga.

 Road trip to Spiti Valley: Home to world’s most treacherous roads, Spiti Valley is like a dreamland for bikers and adventure junkies.
-You can easily rent a bike (a Royal Enfield) from Manali for 1,500 Rupees.
-The valley offers Moonland landscapes, centuries-old Buddhist culture and some ancient monasteries dating back their existence to the 11th century.
+Spiti Valley offers Moonland kind of landscapes, centuries-old Buddhist culture and some ancient monasteries dating back their existence to the 11-th century.
 An alternative to Spiti Valley is Leh Ladakh in the Indian state of Jammu and Kashmir.

 Meeting fellow travellers in Manali: Skip the town of New Manali and go straight to Old Manali or Vashisth, both about 2 km from the Manali main bus station – for a quieter, cheaper and better experience.
 Here you’ll find backpackers from across the world, chilling and relaxing, throughout the year.
 Read: Manali Travel Guide

-Other than honeymoon couples, who like the idea of making their romances more dramatic in the idyllic winter season when white snow covers the usual grassy land – Himachal finds itself being swelled with the human population during the hot Indian summer.
-So, April to September mark the best time of travelling in Himachal, however, the monsoon (which fall sometime in the month of July and August) sometimes make it a little challenging for those who had come for trekking and camping activities.
+Other than for honeymoon couples, who like the idea of making their romances more dramatic in the idyllic winter season when white snow covers the usual grassy land – Himachal finds itself being swelled with the human population during the hot Indian summer.
+So, April to September mark the best time for travelling in Himachal Pradesh, however, the monsoon (which starts sometime in the month of July and stays until August) sometimes make it a little challenging for those who had come for trekking and camping.

 FEW OTHER TIPS